Attribute-Based vs Role-Based Access Control (RBAC vs ABAC) Security in PIM Software

 What is attribute-based access control?

-Compared to RBAC, ABAC is a relatively new security protocol.
+Compared to RBAC, ABAC system is a relatively new security protocol.
 In general, ABAC is a model in which businesses authorize access to each user based on not only role, but also the intersection with other factors like context, environment, and attributes.
 In other words, access depends on a multidimensional approach.
 For these reasons, ABAC is known for its in-depth granularity.

 What is an attribute?